typedb/typedb/docs/pages/documentation/11-examples/graph-api.md

 ```

 Building the ontology is covered in `writeOntology()`.
-First, the method adds the resource types using putAttributeType():
+First, the method adds the attribute types using putAttributeType():

 ```java
 identifier = tx.putAttributeType("identifier", AttributeType.DataType.STRING);